Pesticide Police, Overwhelmed By Dicamba Complaints, Ask EPA For Help

 Reed says that EPA staff have spent a lot of time trying to come up with solutions.
 "It's not as if the folks that we deal with in the [EPA's] Office of Pesticide Programs are uncaring.
 They care very much.
 They worked really hard trying to come to the right conclusion," he says.
 Yet the problems continue.

-Last November, a group of state officials, including Leo Reed, had a conference call about dicamba with officials at the EPA.
+Last November, a group of state officials, including Reed, had a conference call about dicamba with officials at the EPA.
 According to Reed, the state representatives posed a question: "Are crinkled soybean leaves an 'unreasonable adverse effect'?
 Because if they are, then this product is federally misbranded."
-Under the law, Reed says, "if a product is misbranded, then it can no longer be sold or used."
+Under the law, Reed says, "If a product is misbranded, then it can no longer be sold or used."

 NPR asked the EPA the same question.
 An agency spokesperson said, by email, that damage to plants can be an unreasonable adverse effect, but it depends on the extent of the damage, balanced against the benefits of spraying the pesticide.